ryantremarco/ryantremarco.github.io/README.md

-# Ryan Tremarco - Perosnal Portfolio
+# Ryan Tremarco - Personal Portfolio

 This webpage is used as a personal portfolio for Ryan Tremarco (me!).
-Currently hosted at [tremarco.dev](tremarco.dev).
+Currently hosted at [tremarco.dev](https://tremarco.dev).

 It is a simple single-page React app hosted via Github Pages.
 You can use the following commands to get started: